patrickrgaffney/patdown/README.md

 `patdown` is a Markdown parser.
 It is still very-much a work-in-progress and does not implement the full Markdown spec.

-The aim of the this project is to write a [CommonMark][cm]-compliant parser in C99.
-With the following two caveats:
+The aim of the this project is to write a [CommonMark][cm]-compliant parser in C99 with the following caveats:

 -   no regular expressions or peg's